ringcentral/ringcentral-integration-for-hubspot/features-compare.md

 Schedule meeting | YES | YES
 Insert meeting detail to HubSpot meeting form | YES | NO Click to open schedule meeting panel | YES | NO
+Auto resync contacts data | YES | NO
+Create new contact from call history | YES | NO
+Take note when calling | YES | YES
+Sync recent updated/created contacts | YES | NO